adrian-leonard-mociulschi/adrian-leonard-mociulschi.github.io/README.md

 *Presence Through Code — Where architecture meets meaning.*

 ## 📖 Overview
-This repository hosts the **Symbolic Intelligence Ontology** and its Progressive Web App implementation, inspired by Voyager’s golden record as a cultural message to the cosmos.
+Welcome to our repository!
+Here, you'll find the Symbolic Intelligence Ontology along with its Progressive Web App implementation.
+This project draws inspiration from Voyager’s golden record, which serves as a cultural message to the cosmos.

-It provides a semantic and experiential framework for exploring:
+Our goal is to create a rich semantic and experiential framework that invites you to explore some fascinating topics, including:

-- Sentient entities and cognitive intents
+- Sentient entities and their cognitive intentions
-- Technocultural principles and ethical dimensions of AI
+- The technocultural principles and ethical considerations surrounding AI
-- Philosophical reflections that are ready to be included in linked open data
+- Thought-provoking philosophical reflections that are ready to be integrated into linked open data

 ## 🚀 Features
 - **Network-First UX** — Real-time ticker updates with offline resilience